MiragianCycle/OVIWrite/README.md

 ## 📺 SCREENSHOTS

 Note: The screenshots below show a variety of color schemes at play: Nightfox, DawnFox and NordFox.
 Also included in the config: Gruvbox and flavours of Catppuccin.
-Users are, of course, free to add whatever color scheme that is available in the NeoVim ecosystem.
+I've included my favourite color schemes; users are, of course, free to add whatever color scheme that is available in the NeoVim ecosystem.

 ### Long-form Writing